 In the Interesting Case Conference, each program hospital is responsible for presenting a patient.
 The Model Patient Conferences are led by a succession of OTOHNS subspecialty faculty and provide the opportunities to delve into specific subspecialty subjects.
 This educational experience is in the format of the OTOHNS Oral Board Exam, uses physician-patient interaction as a learning tool, and serves to simulate clinical competency.

-The OTOHNS Interactive Course is a roundtable review of specific subjects and involves discussion of pertinent literature.
+The Patient Safety and Quality conference takes place monthly.
+It involves discussion of pertinent OTOHNS cases from program institutions.
 Other conferences include the multidisciplinary Head and Neck Tumor Board and Thyroid Tumor Board.
 OTOHNS faculty, residents and nurses, as well as representatives of Neuroradiology, Radiation Oncology, Medical Endocrinology, Pathology, and Social Services attend the biweekly Tumor Boards.
 Similar multidisciplinary Tumor Boards occur at VAMC, SLMC and TMC.